Multi-timescale synaptic plasticity on analog neuromorphic hardware

 \subsection{Memory and Synaptic Tagging-and-Capture Hypothesis}

-An important physical substrate for the emergence of \gls{ltm} is a change in the efficacy of synapses within neural networks, referred to as synaptic consolidation.
-The biological mechanisms proposed to underlie synaptic consolidation involve two different phases \cite{redondo2011making,okuda2020initial,prodan2024synaptic}: the early phase is characterized by receptor alterations and turnover based on the calcium concentration in the postsynapse, while the late phase is characterized by the addition of receptor slots in the case of potentiation and their removal in the case of depression.
+An important physical substrate for the emergence of \gls{ltm} is the stabilization of synaptic efficacies within neural networks, referred to as synaptic consolidation.
+The biological mechanisms proposed to underlie synaptic consolidation involve two different phases \cite{redondo2011making,okuda2021initial,prodan2024synaptic}: the early phase is characterized by receptor alterations and turnover based on the calcium concentration in the postsynapse, while the late phase is characterized by the addition of receptor slots in the case of potentiation and their removal in the case of depression.
 The transfer from the early-phase to the late-phase is achieved by biophysical and structural alterations in the synapses that contribute to stabilizing the levels of synaptic strength.

-The \gls{stc} hypothesis \cite{frey1997synaptic, redondo2011making} is a specific theory that has been found to explain main aspects of synaptic consolidation \cite{okuda2020initial,prodan2024synaptic,luboeinski2024modeling}.
+The \gls{stc} hypothesis \cite{frey1997synaptic, redondo2011making} is a specific theory that has been found to explain main aspects of synaptic consolidation \cite{okuda2021initial,prodan2024synaptic,luboeinski2024modeling}.
 It adopts the concept that early-phase plasticity creates a potential for stable synaptic weight changes while not being stable itself \cite{redondo2011making,luboeinski2021memory}.
 According to the \gls{stc} hypothesis, late-phase plasticity occurs after neurons have fired sufficiently.
 It consists of the following steps.
 First, early-phase plasticity is expressed, and the synapse is marked with a local synaptic tag for specificity.
 Second, proteins are synthesized and distributed.
 Third, these proteins are captured by the tagged synapses which allow the stabilization of the synaptic strength in the late phase.

 The time course of synaptic consolidation is influenced by the recent history and near future of the network activity \cite{frey1997synaptic, redondo2011making}, thus, it involves a set of mechanisms that can but do not have to be triggered at a single moment in time.
-Through the interaction of the network with the synthesized proteins and synaptic tags, the \gls{stc} hypothesis accounts for the time window of memory consolidation.
+Through the interaction of the network with the synthesized proteins and synaptic tags, the \gls{stc} hypothesis accounts for the time window of inital (synaptic) memory consolidation.